Luxembourg

 From 1993 buses had been using B and four numerals, a reissue of a much earlier car series.

-For historic vehicles with a two letter, three numeral registration, the plates could be made in pre-1971 style, without the flag and coloured white on black.
+For historic vehicles with a two letter, three numeral registration, the plates could be made in pre-1972 style, without the flag and coloured white on black.

 When this series was introduced in 1945 the colours were originally white on black.
-In 1971 reflective plates were introduced in black on yellow at the rear, but with black on white at the front.
+In February or March 1972 reflective plates were introduced in black on yellow at the rear, but with black on white at the front.
 The white plates were not considered a success and from January 1974 both front and rear plates had to be black on reflective yellow for new registrations.

 All vehicles were originally registered in a single series from 500 to 99999, which was reached in 1966; lower numbers were reserved for the Royal Household, Ministers and diplomats.
 The new series commenced with a single letter and four numerals see Table 4.